rozek/node-red-web-server-examples/README.md

 ![](examples/closed-web-server-III.png)

-If this flow is not used within the [Express server with an embedded Node-RED instance](https://github.com/rozek/node-red-within-express) - which is very likely as that server already serves static files itself - it will also be necessary to provide functions to read and write the user registry:
+If this flow is not used within the [Express server with an embedded Node-RED instance](https://github.com/rozek/node-red-within-express) (which is very likely as that server already serves static files itself) it will also be necessary to provide functions to read and write the user registry:

 ![](examples/closed-web-server-IV.png)